EwwPhysics/sudoku_solver/README.md

 # Sudoku Solver
-For solving (and generating?) sudokus.
+For solving sudokus.
+Can be randomly generated or generated using a puzzle number from https://www.menneske.no/sudoku/eng/index.html.